 * Mandy has the local Health Report which she can share.

 * Over 80 children were reached with holiday activities.
-The Foundation linked with the Bath Area Project and were able, through part funding, to offer sessions for free.
+The Foundation linked with the Bath Area Play Project and were able, through part funding, to offer sessions for free.
 The numbers and feedback were exceptional and will be included in the Impact Report.
 The joint approach worked very well with the Foundation covering the sporty content and BAP the arty side.
 It’s expected future numbers will grow.

 * Paid sessions were also run, hosted at The Glasshouse (owned by the Bath Rec Trust) – a whole day was £10 in advance, or £15 on the door.
 Numbers were relatively low but this was a new project.